+The soda wars had really reached new heights – both figuratively and literally – when the first Coke can went into space.
 The bitter feud between Pepsi and Coke reached new highs and lows throughout the 70s, 80s, and 90s, including stunts such as sending Coca-Cola into the outer reaches of the atmosphere, offering a Harrier Jump Jet to customers, and the now infamous, and perpetual, taste tests.

 The so-called cola wars and the desire for market dominance also led to the release of New Coke, in 1985.
 Seeking to innovate beyond their competitors, Coca-Cola launched their new product with all the backing that costly planning, research, and marketing could offer.
 The opening week saw the murmurings of success, but it wasn’t long before the tide started to turn.